Starting Monday, many of California’s 26 million drivers can make a special trip to a place no one really likes to go: the local DMV office.

 Q: When will the new cards start showing up?

-A: In California, DMV will make the new cards available starting Jan.
+A: In California, DMV made the new cards available starting Monday, Jan.
 22. Anyone can apply, even if that person’s current driver’s license is not up for renewal.

 To get one, you will have to go to a DMV field office.
 DMV officials are urging people to make a reservation for a date and time to avoid long waits.
 DMV is increasing staff at most field offices in expectation of a surge of applicants in the first few weeks.